PTSD Treatment in Ohio, Kentucky, and New York

 PROLONGED EXPOSURE THERAPY (PE)

 PE is a one-on-one treatment for PTSD.
-A course of PE lasts 10 weeks, 90 minutes each session.
+A course of PE lasts 10 weeks, 90 minutes for each session.
 It has been widely researched and it is a front-line treatment for PTSD.
-During a course of PE, you will learn how to gradually approach traumatic memories as well as things in your life you may be avoiding.
+During a course in PE, you will learn how to gradually approach traumatic memories as well as things in your life you may be avoiding.
 Approaching, instead of avoiding, will greatly reduce your PTSD-related symptoms and improve your day-to-day living.
-PE may be a good fit if you spend a lot of time avoiding people, places, things, or dealing with painful memories.
-It's also helpful if you spend a lot of time being on high-alert, hyper-vigilant, or feeling fearful in situations where you once felt comfortable.
+PE may be a good fit if you spend a lot of time avoiding people, places, and things, or dealing with painful memories.
+It's also helpful if you spend a lot of time being on high alert, hyper-vigilant, or feeling fearful in situations where you once felt comfortable.

 COGNITIVE BEHAVIORAL THERAPY FOR DEPRESSION (CBT-D):